The Cult (1983-1995, 1999-2002, 2006-present): a Hard Rock band from Bradford, West Yorkshire, UK.

-ormed by Ian Asbury (vocals), who grew up in Scotland and then in Canada (where he gained exposure to the culture of the Aboriginal people at the Six Nations Reserve).
-After moving to Bradford, Yorkshire, England he met a band rehearsing in a basement containing the members Haq Quereshi (drums), David 'buzz' Burrows (guitar) and Barry Jepson (bass).
+ormed by Ian Astbury (Full Name: Ian Robert Astbury; born 14 May 1962; vocals), who was born in Heswall, Cheshire, England and moved to Hamilton, Ontario, Canada at age 11 where he became a fan of David Bowie, Iggy Pop and The New York Dolls.
+By 1979 he was back in the UK (Scotland) where he met a band rehearsing in a basement containing the members Haq Quereshi (drums), David 'buzz' Burrows (guitar) and Barry Jepson (bass).
 He joined in as vocalist and their rise to stardom took a decided leap for the better.

 Their fifth gig, at London's Haven Club, received an audience of over 2,000!
-As Southern Death Cult (a name chosen from a newspaper headline) and signing to independent record label 'Situation Two', an offshoot of 'Beggars Banquet Records', they made their recording debut with a triple 'A'-side single in 1982 titled Moya, and supported Bauhaus on tour the next year.
-By March of that year they folded because Ashbury was upset at their image of being 'positive punk', and that his Native American concept was being 'watered down' by the rest of the band.
-Their debut (and only album) under their original configuration, Southern Death Cult (1983), was released in January of 1983 posthumously.
+As Death Cult (an evolution of the name of Astbury's previous gothic/punk band Southern Death Cult) and signing to independent record label 'Situation Two', an offshoot of 'Beggars Banquet Records', they made their recording debut with a triple 'A'-side single in 1982 titled Moya, and supported Bauhaus on tour the next year.
+By March of that year they folded because Astbury was upset at their image of being 'positive punk', and that his Native American concept was being 'watered down' by the rest of the band.
+Their debut (and only album) under their original configuration, Death Cult (1983), was released in January of 1983 posthumously.

 Its sales boosted by a number one in the independent charts for the anthemic Spiritwalker single, they released their new debut album, Dreamtime in 1984.
 She Sells Sanctuary, as a single, would follow close behind on the charts the following year.
 Mark Brzezicki of Big Country took over Preston's spot for the studio sessions of the follow-up recording until Les Warner permanently took over the spot.